Introduction to Transformers: an NLP Perspective: Syntax-aware Models

 \item \textbf{Surface Forms of Words and Sentences}.
-Probing tasks can also be designed to examine whether the representations embed the surface information of sentences or words \citep{adifine-etal:2016fine,conneau-etal:2018you}.
+Probing tasks can also be designed to examine whether the representations encode the surface information of sentences or words~\citep{adifine-etal:2016fine,conneau-etal:2018you}.
 A simple sentence-level probing task is \textbf{sentence length prediction}.
-To do this, we first represent the sentence as a single vector $\mathbf{h}$\footnote{$\mathbf{h}$ can be computed by performing a pooling operation on $\{\mathbf{h}_1,...,\mathbf{h}_m\}$}, and then build a classifier to categorize $\mathbf{h}$ into the corresponding length bin.
+To do this, we first represent the sentence as a single vector $\mathbf{h}$\footnote{$\mathbf{h}$ can be computed by performing a pooling operation on $\{\mathbf{h}_1, \cdots ,\mathbf{h}_m\}$}, and then build a classifier to categorize $\mathbf{h}$ into the corresponding length bin.
 Similarly, probes can be built to predict whether two words at positions $i$ and $j$ are reordered in the sentence given $\mathbf{h}_i$ and $\mathbf{h}_j$.
 Also, we can develop probes to address conventional problems in morphology.
 For example, we reconstruct the word at position $j$ or predict its sense with the representation $\mathbf{h}_j$.
-In addition, probing tasks can be focused on particular linguistic problems, for example, numeracy \citep{wallace-etal:2019nlp} and function words \citep{kim-etal:2019probing}.
+In addition, probing tasks can be focused on particular linguistic problems, for example, numeracy~\citep{wallace-etal:2019nlp} and function words~\citep{kim-etal:2019probing}.

 \item \textbf{Cloze}.
 Of course, we can probe neural models for problems beyond syntax and morphology.
 One perspective on large-scale pre-trained Transformer models is to view them as knowledge bases containing facts about the world.
 It is therefore tempting to see if we can apply them to test factual knowledge.
-A simple method is to ask a probe to recover the missing item of a sentence \citep{petroni-etal:2019language}.
+A simple method is to ask a probe to recover the missing item of a sentence~\citep{petroni-etal:2019language}.
 For example, if we have a cloze test

-we wish the probe to give an answer \textit{Sima Qian} because there is a subject-object-relation fact (Shiji, Sima Qian, written-by).
+we wish the probe to give an answer \textit{Sima Qian} because there is a subject-relation-object fact (Shiji, written-by, Sima Qian).
 This probe can simply be a \textbf{masked language model} that is widely used in self-supervised learning of Transformer encoders.